Antineoplastic Agents

 Training and Outreach Services

 Presentations on hazard communication, respiratory protection, and personal protective equipment (general industry) can assist employers in training their staff. are available to assist employers in training their employees and should be modified to address site-specific hazards and conditions.
-These pre-recorded webinars on hazard communication and toxic and hazardous substances can also be accessed at any time.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.